-Since my friends sweet dream in July 2013, the 17th of every month has always been called “Josiah Day” in our home–it’s a day in which I celebrate God’s promise of my future baby bird.
-I might go out to dinner with my hubby and talk about future nursery ideas, baby shower plans, or who gets up at 3am for feedings (it will probably be me since I don’t work).
-Or I will buy a cute outfit or shoes that scream, “well aren’t you just the cutest thing!”I might even write to him a note expressing how excited I am to hear him one day call me mommy or sometimes I just write a thank you letter to God for what I know He will give me.
-No matter what I do, I celebrate the 17th in faith that Josiah will be snuggled in my belly or my arms soon.
+Since my friend’s sweet dream in July 2013, the 17th of every month has always been called “Josiah Day” in our home–it’s a day in which I celebrate God’s promise of my future baby bird.
+I might go out to dinner with my husband and talk about future nursery ideas, baby shower plans, or who gets up at 3 am for feedings.
+Or I will buy a cute outfit that screams, “well, aren’t you just the cutest thing!”I might even write a note in my journal expressing how excited I am to hear him one day call me mommy, or sometimes I will write a thank you letter to God for what I believe He will give me.
+Regardless, no matter what I do, I celebrate the 17th in faith that Josiah will be snuggled in my belly or my arms soon.

-There was a time in my life when I would pass by cute onsies, funny pacifiers, or soft blankets that I wanted to purchase for my baby bird because I harbored the “what if” thoughts.
+There was a time when I would pass by cute onsies, funny pacifiers, or soft blankets that I wanted to purchase for my baby bird because I harbored the “what if” thoughts.
 What if I don’t get my baby bird?
 What if I heard God all wrong?
 What if He doesn’t heal me?
 Those “what if” thoughts spoke what I believed…they demonstrated my doubts.